 Implants are a popular and effective way to replace missing teeth.
 There are three general phases of implant treatment:

-1. Placement of the implant, done by an Oral Surgeon.
+- Placement of the implant, done by Dr. Matt in our office.

 Tooth discoloration is a common complaint by many people.
 Did you know that many common foods and drinks can cause the discoloration?
 This does not have to be permanent though, you can do something about it.
 We offer a couple of options for whitening your teeth.
 Why not ask next time you are in what they are!